beeware/toga/docs/reference/api/containers/optioncontainer.rst

     icecream = toga.Box()
     container.content.append("Ice Cream", icecream, toga.Icon("icecream"))

-OptionContainer content can also be specified by using :any:`OptionItem` instances instead of tuples.
+OptionContainer content can also be specified by using :any:`toga.OptionItem` instances instead of tuples.
 This enables you to be explicit when setting an icon or enabled status; it also allows you to set the initial enabled status *without* setting an icon: